-- (a) Management responsibility: includes the support and commitment of management necessary to achieve the organization's objectives (see paras 2.8-2.11 of this Safety Guide). - (b) Resource management: includes the measures necessary to ensure that the resources essential to the implementation of strategy and the achievement of the organization's objectives are identified and made available (see paras 2.12 and 2.13 of this Safety Guide). - (c) Process implementation: includes the activities and tasks necessary to achieve the goals of the organization (see paras 2.14-2.21 of this Safety Guide).

-(d) Measurement, assessment and improvement of the management system: considers the effectiveness of management processes and work performance (see paras 2.22-2.25 of this Safety Guide).
+- (a) Management responsibility: includes providing the means and management support needed to achieve the organization's objectives (see paras 2.10 and 2.11 of this Safety Guide). - (b) Resource management: includes the measures needed to ensure that resources essential to the implementation of strategy and the achievement of the organization's objectives are identified and made available (see paras 2.12 and 2.13 of this Safety Guide). - (c) Process implementation: includes those actions and tasks needed to achieve the goals of the organization (see paras 2.14-2.21 of this Safety Guide). - (d) Measurement, assessment and improvement of the management system: includes activities conducted to evaluate the effectiveness of management processes and work performance (see paras 2.22-2.25 of this Safety Guide).

 General requirements for the management system are established in IAEA Safety Standards Series No. GSR Part 2, Leadership and Management for Safety [14].
-Specific recommendations are provided in IAEA Safety Standards Series No. GS-G-3.5 The Management System for Nuclear Installations [15].
+Specific recommendations are provided in IAEA Safety Standards Series No. GS-G-3.5, The Management System for Nuclear Installations [15], and practical guidance is provided in Ref.
+[16].